DanToml/conferences/talks/2018/kubecon/script.md

 ## Great at batch jobs

 ^
-Many job schedulers that are primarily designed for running services or long running processing tasks tend to have fairly slow schedulers that optimise for finding the optimal placement for a given task, usually by trying to find the best fit from a large pool of the available placement nodes.
-However, these types of scheduling algorithms tend to become quite slow when scheduling a large number of tasks on a large cluster of worker nodes.
-When you're scheduling short lived batch jobs, past a certain point the optimality of placement is often less important.
-Nomad's batch scheduler uses an implementation based on the Berkley Sparrow scheduler, that applies the power of two choices load balancing technique to job scheduling.
+Unlike many orchestrators, nomad can choose between multiple scheduling algorithms, and for batch jobs uses an algorithm based on the Berkley Sparrow scheduler, that applies the power of two choices load balancing technique to job scheduling.
 This results in a job scheduler that is incredibly fast.

 ---